 The first step will be to choose your service plan.

 On the Subscription screen, click the red Select button under the plan you want to use.
 Although I have been using Tutanota since 2017, for purposes of this review, I have created a new, Free private account.
 This is the ideal way to test out the service.

 Next you will need to enter your account information.
 You’ll select an email address using one of the domain names Tutanota makes available for free users.
 You’ll also need to enter a Password, and check all the relevant boxes on the screen, including the one that confirms you are at least 16 years old.

 Note that you are not required to give Tutanota a phone number or other personally identifiable information.
 This means you can have a truly anonymous free account.
 As we’ll see in a moment, Tutanota has a process in place to prevent spammers from taking advantage of the service.
 Unfortunately, that process can be a real headache for regular people.

 The last step in this process is to record your 64-character Recovery Code.
 Tutanota doesn’t know your password (or the optional second factor you can set later) so the only way to recover your account if you lose either of these is by using the Recovery Code.

 You can copy the code by hand, or click the round Copy or Print buttons.
 Once you’ve recorded your code, hit Ok and you’ll be ready to log in.
 Enter your Password and hit the Log in button.

 An annoying automated delay

-You are probably anxious to get into Tutanota and start exploring, but at this point you may run into that anti-spammer process we mentioned earlier.
+You are probably anxious to get into Tutanota and start exploring, but at this point, you may run into that anti-spammer process we mentioned earlier.
 Your account may be automatically “marked for approval.”
-This puts a 48-hour hold on your ability to send or receive messages, as described below.
+This puts a 48-hour hold on your ability to send or receive messages, as you can see below.